-This equation is equivalent to Lemma 1 in \cite{Ballester2006}, which characterizes the change of walks in the network after removing a single node $i$ and leads to the intercentrality index.
-Equation \eqref{eq: Lemma 1 extension 1} extends \cite{Ballester2006}'s Lemma 1 into the case of removing multiple nodes.
+This equation is equivalent to Lemma 1 in \cite{Ballester2006}, which characterizes the change in walks in the network after removing a single node $i$ and leads to the intercentrality index.
+Equation \eqref{eq: Lemma 1 extension 1} extends Lemma 1 in \cite{Ballester2006} to the case of removing multiple nodes.

 \item Equation \eqref{eq:Lemma 1 extension 2} indicates that the intercentrality measure $d_{S}$ in equation \eqref{KP index} is precisely the discounted number of walks that pass through group $S$.
-To fix idea, we set $ \mathbf{\theta =1}$.
+To fix this idea, we set $ \mathbf{\theta =1}$.
 The intercentrality of group $S$ can be decomposed according to whether the starting node of such a walk is in $S$ (type I walks) or not (type II walks):